cucumber/docs/content/configuration.md

 Steps:

-1. Create a new Maven project or fork from cucumber-java examples on github
+1. Create a new Maven project or fork cucumber-java examples on Github
 2. Add the following dependency to your  `pom.xml`

     ```xml